Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Experiment Details

 Domain knowledge and the initial prompt are exactly the same as in \planqd{}.

-\subsection{LLM setup}
+\subsection{LLM Setup}

-Both our mutator LLM and the LLM powering the agents were Meta's LLama 3.1 70B Instruct~\citep{grattafiori2024llama} model hosted in the SGLang framework ~\citep{sglang}.
-All experiments (\planqd{} and Random each on four layouts and two communication conditions) were run in parallel.
-In each experiment, the four repetitions of two evaluations were run in parallel, resulting in a total of 128 parallel episodes in the Steakhouse environment.
+For our primary experiments, both our mutator LLM and the LLM powering the agents were Meta's LLaMA 3.1 70B Instruct~\citep{grattafiori2024llama} model hosted in the SGLang framework ~\citep{sglang}.
+We include model ablations for the mutator and the agent in \sref{ssec:qdllm_benchmark} and \apref{app:agent_llm_ablations}, respectively.
+For each algorithm, all conditions (four layouts and two communication conditions) were run in parallel.
+In each experiment, the four repetitions of two evaluations were run in parallel, resulting in a total of 64 parallel episodes in the Steakhouse environment across all parallel experiments.
 Each episode required 150 to 250 total LLM queries in sequence.
 Our experiments utilized 8 A6000 GPUs, and took between 6-9 days depending on the layout.
 Forced coordination experiments took the longest and hallway experiments took the shortest amount of time.

 The LLM queries used a temperature of 1.1 and the default parameters provided in the SGLang framework, which include \texttt{top\_k = -1}, \texttt{top\_p = 1.0}, and \texttt{max\_new\_tokens = 128}.